zchee/golang-wiki/ErrorValueFAQ.md

 Instead, we made `errors.Is(err, os.ErrExist)` behave like `os.IsExist`, except that `Is` unwraps.
 (We did this by having some internal error types implement an `Is` method, as described in the documentation for [`errors.Is`](https://tip.golang.org/pkg/errors/#Is).)
 Using `errors.Is` will always work correctly, because it only will exist in Go versions 1.13 and higher.
 For older version of Go, you should recursively unwrap the error yourself, calling `os.IsExist` on each underlying error.

 This technique only works if you have control of the errors being wrapped, so you can add `Is` methods to them.
-So in that case, we recommend:
+In that case, we recommend:
 - Don't change your `IsX(error) bool` function.
 - If you don't already have one, add a global variable whose type implements `error` that represents the condition that your function tests: